 Best Overall: NuMe Classic Pearl Bubble Curling Wand

 Okay, within the curling iron realm, this oddly shaped, pearl-inspired wand from NuMe has already become somewhat of a legend.
-And while it works beautifully on hair of any length, it's especially great for those with a shorter chop.
-Made with pure tourmaline (cheers to less damage), the unique pearl shape encourages bouncy texture and full-bodied waves and curls.
+And while it may work beautifully on hair of any length, it's especially great for those with a shorter chop.
+Made with tourmaline, the unique pearl shape claims to encourage bouncy texture and full-bodied waves and curls.
 It's also wonderful for every kind of texture, from ultra-thick to baby-fine.

 Best Budget: Hot Tools 24K Gold Curling Iron

 Okay, we're just going to say it: This curling iron from Hot Tools might just be one of the most popular, effective, and budget-friendly curling irons of all time—especially if you have short hair.
-The 24K surface creates long-lasting and ultra-defined hair looks, while innovative pulse technology (which gets hot and stays hot without a moment's hesitation) chops styling time by 50 percent.
+The 24K surface creates long-lasting and ultra-defined hair looks, while innovative pulse technology (which claims to get hot and stays hot without a moment's hesitation) may chop styling time by 50 percent.

 Best Titanium: L'ange Ondulé Curling Wand Blush